Common module settings

 Module

 This mandatory directive specifies which binary should be loaded.
 The module binary has a .so extension on Unix and a .dll on Windows platforms and resides under the ModuleDir directory.
 Each module binary name is prefixed with im_, pm_, om_, or xm_ (for input, processor, output, and extension, respectively).
-Multiple instances can use the same loadable binary.
-In this case, the binary is only loaded once but instantiated multiple times.
+It is possible for multiple instances to use the same loadable binary.
+In this case the binary is only loaded once but instantiated multiple times.
 Different module instances may have different configurations.

 Optional directives